http-message-strategies-interop/fig-standards/proposed/http-message-strategies/http-message-strategies.md

 use Psr\Http\Message\RequestInterface;

 /**
- * Defines a contract for algorithms which accept a request argument and produce a request.
+ * Defines a contract for functions which accept a request argument and produce a request.
  */
-interface RequestRequestInterface
+interface RequestOperatorInterface
 {
     /**
      * Process a request and return the produced request.